syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCheckBox/Getting-Started.md

 ## Indeterminate

-The `SfCheckBox` allows an indeterminate state in addition to the checked and unchecked state.
-The indeterminate state of the check box is enabled by setting the `IsThreeState` property of the control to `True`.
+The `SfCheckBox` allows an indeterminate state in addition to the checked and unchecked states.
+The indeterminate state of the CheckBox is enabled by setting the `IsThreeState` property of the control to `true`.

-N>When the `IsThreeState` property is set to `False` and `IsChecked` property is set to `null`, then the check box will be in unchecked state.
+N>When the `IsThreeState` property is set to `false` and the `IsChecked` property is set to `null`, then the CheckBox will be in the unchecked state.

 The indeterminate state is used when a group of sub-choices has both checked and unchecked states.
-In the following example, the "Select all" checkbox has the `IsThreeState` property set to `true`.
-The "Select all" checkbox is checked if all child elements are checked, unchecked if all the child elements are unchecked, and indeterminate otherwise.
+In the following example, the "Select all" CheckBox has the `IsThreeState` property set to `true`.
+The "Select all" CheckBox is checked if all child elements are checked, unchecked if all the child elements are unchecked, and indeterminate otherwise.

 {% tabs %}
 {% highlight c# %}